amarpan/how-to-install-and-configure-zshell/README.md

 7. Check out your newly themed command line and repeat steps 1-5 with a few more themes to find the best fit.

-8. To see the full list of included zsh themes, follow these steps:
+8. To see the full list of locally available zsh themes, follow these steps:

     a. `cd ~/.oh-my-zsh/themes`
     b. `ls`